harness/developer-hub/docs/feature-flags/ff-sdks/client-sdks/java-script-sdk-references.md

 const options = {
   streamEnabled: true, // Enable or disable streaming - default is enabled
-  pollingEnabled: false, // Enable or disable polling - default is disabled.
-Enable to fallback to polling if streaming encounters an issue.
+  pollingEnabled: true, // Enable or disable polling - default is enabled if stream enabled, or disabled if stream disabled.
 }

 const client = initialize(